dmurooka/dmurooka/README.md

 ## Acknowledgements

-Special thanks to my beloved family, friends, my colleagues, mentors, and students who have supported my journey.
+I want to give special thanks to my beloved family, friends, colleagues, mentors, and students who have supported my journey.

 ---

-*This README is a summary of my professional journey, showcasing my skills, experience, and projects.
+*This README summarizes my professional journey, showcasing my skills, experience, and projects.
 For more detailed information, please visit my [LinkedIn](https://www.linkedin.com/in/daishinmurooka/).*

 <!--
 **dmurooka/dmurooka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.